Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 .. image:: images/QUINT_image.PNG

 1. **Prepare images** using *Nutil* or another image analysis tool.
-2. **Atlas-registration** with *QuickNII*, *VisuAlign* and/or *DeepSlice*.
-They support registration of the images to a reference brain atlas.
+2. **Register to an atlas** using *QuickNII*, *VisuAlign* and/or *DeepSlice*.
 Linear registration is performed using *QuickNII*, then *VisuAlign* enables refinement of the registration using non-linear methods.
-For coronal mouse brain sections, *DeepSlice* can automate the linear registration step.
+For coronal mouse brain sections, *DeepSlice* automates the linear registration step.
-3. **Feature extraction** using *ilastik* or another image analysis tool.
+3. **Extract features** using *ilastik* or another image analysis tool.
-4. **Quantification** with *Nutil*.
+4. **Quantify and analyse** with *Nutil*.
-5. **Quality Control** with *QCAlign*.
+5. **Perform quality control** with *QCAlign*.
 This is optional and supports quality control of the section images, as well as quality control of the atlas-registration.
 It also enables exploration of the atlas hierarchy and creation of a customized hierarchy level to use for the quantification.
-6. **Visualisation** in 3D with the *Meshview* Atlas Viewer.
+6. **Visualise** the results in 3D with the *Meshview* Atlas Viewer.

 **Watch our video tutorial**